eugeneyan/ml-design-docs/README.md

 ### 5.1.
 Problem statement

 How will you frame the problem?
-For example, fraud detection can be framed as an unsupervised (outlier detection, graph cluster) or supervised problem (e.g. classification).
+For example, fraud detection can be framed as an unsupervised (outlier detection, graph cluster) or supervised problem (e.g., classification).

 ### 5.2.
 Data